datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 fam_height[6]
 ```

 You can also count backwards, using negative indices.
-If you want to have the last element in the list, the height of dad, you can use the index -1. _NEED MORE EXPLANATION HERE?_
+If you want to have the last element in the list, the height of dad, you can use the index -1. _NEED NICE ANIMATIONS HERE!_

 ```
 fam_height[-1]